DezNat

-Ayla Stewart and Unite the Right at Charlottesville (2017)

-In August 2017, many alt-right groups, including white nationalists, neo-Nazis, neo-Confederates and Identitarians alongside individuals accused of supporting a "Deznat ideology", gathered in Charlottesville, Virginia, "to protest the planned removal of a statue of Confederate General Robert E. Lee."
-For the Unite the Right rally, however, due to the violence at the rally, Ayla Stewart was unable to participate.
-When the church started on August 13, 2017, condemning the racial violence at Charlottesville, Ayla Stewart retweeted it, commenting, "The #LDS church teachings are clear, you cannot be anti-white and a follower of Christ.
-We are ALL God's children!"
-This prompted the church to amend its statement on August 15, clarifying that "Church members who promote or pursue a 'white culture' or white supremacy agenda are not in harmony with the teachings of the Church."
-This underscored the church's stance against extreme political views and the perceived misalignment with its teachings.
-Subsequent Timothy Ballard's books, "Hypothesis" and "American Covenant", reflected a Mormon perspective on White Christian Nationalism, distinct from Deseret Nationalism.

 Alaskan government investigation of Matthias Cicotte

 In July 2021, investigative journalists at The Guardian identified Matthias Cicotte, an Alaska Assistant Attorney General, as a poster of racist and antisemitic Deseret Nationalist content using the Twitter account @JReubenCIark.
 (Note: J. Reuben Clark was a Mormon lawyer who worked in the Calvin Coolidge administration and is namesake of the law school at Brigham Young University.)
 Following the release of the report, civil rights organizations, including the NAACP, called for the termination of Cicotte from his position and the reopening of his cases.
 This prompted an investigation from the Alaska Department of Law and Cicotte was removed from his caseload.
 A Department spokesperson confirmed Cicotte was no longer working for them, stating: "However, although we cannot talk about personnel matters, we do not want the values and policies of the Department of Law to be overshadowed by the conduct of one individual."
 Shortly thereafter, the deans of J. Reuben Clark Law School, of which both Cicotte and Alaska Attorney General Treg Taylor are graduates, released a statement condemning the "venomous and hateful Twitter messages against a variety of vulnerable groups" from the @JReubenCIark account.